Axellience/customgen-documentation/reverse.md

 ### Why there is `Unknown.xxxx` datatypes/interfaces/classes?
 You have probably notice that sometimes, there is some Datatypes/Classes/Interfaces named `Unknown.xxxx` in the `genmymodel-reverse` package.
 As the engine does not compile/execute your code, it does not load it in a JVM.
-In order to deal with import from a class to other types, the engine try to resolve them the best it can, but with wildcard imports the job is not easy.
+In order to deal with imports from a class to other types, the engine try to resolve them the best it can, but with wildcard imports the job is not easy.
 For example:
 ```java
 import org.apache.http.client.*;